ojw713/vagrant-elastic-stack/readme.md

 # Elastic Stack in a Box

 This is a fork of xeraa's [vagrant-elastic-stack](https://github.com/xeraa/vagrant-elastic-stack) without the x-pack trial and Beats setups.
+This fork's intended use was for fast ELK setup on a VM, with [FileBeat](https://www.elastic.co/products/beats/filebeat) on the Host.

 This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, and Kibana)